mdn/content/files/en-us/web/accessibility/aria/roles/region_role/index.md

 ## Description

-The `region` role is [an ARIA landmark](/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#landmark_roles) role.
-Landmark roles provide a way to identify the organization and structure of a web page.
-By classifying and labeling sections of a page, structural information conveyed visually through layout is represented programmatically.
-Screen readers use landmark roles to provide keyboard navigation to important sections of a page.
+The `region` role is an [ARIA landmark](/en-US/docs/Web/Accessibility/ARIA/Roles#landmark_roles) role.

-The region role should be reserved for sections of content sufficiently important that users will likely want to navigate to the section easily and to have it listed in a summary of the page.
-A region role is a more generic term, and should only be used if the section needing to be identified is not accurately described by one of the other landmark roles, such as [banner](/en-US/docs/Web/Accessibility/ARIA/Roles/Banner_role), [main](/en-US/docs/Web/Accessibility/ARIA/Roles/Main_role), [contentinfo](/en-US/docs/Web/Accessibility/ARIA/Roles/Contentinfo_role), [complementary](/en-US/docs/Web/Accessibility/ARIA/Roles/Complementary_role), or [navigation](/en-US/docs/Web/Accessibility/ARIA/Roles/Navigation_Role).
+The `region` role should be reserved for sections of content sufficiently important that users will likely want to navigate to the section easily and to have it listed in a summary of the page.
+A region role is a more generic term, and should only be used if the section needing to be identified is not accurately described by one of the other landmark roles, such as [`banner`](/en-US/docs/Web/Accessibility/ARIA/Roles/Banner_role), [`main`](/en-US/docs/Web/Accessibility/ARIA/Roles/Main_role), [`contentinfo`](/en-US/docs/Web/Accessibility/ARIA/Roles/Contentinfo_role), [`complementary`](/en-US/docs/Web/Accessibility/ARIA/Roles/Complementary_role), or [`navigation`](/en-US/docs/Web/Accessibility/ARIA/Roles/Navigation_Role).

-Every element with a region role should include a label that describes the purpose of the content in the region, preferably with an aria-labelledby referencing a visible header.
-If no visible appropriate header is present, aria-label should be used..
+Every element with a `region` role should include a label that describes the purpose of the content in the region, preferably with an `aria-labelledby` referencing a visible header.
+If no visible appropriate header is present, `aria-label` should be used.

-`region` landmark roles content should make sense if separated from the main content of the document.
+The `region` landmark role's content should make sense if separated from the main content of the document.

-Using the [`<section>` element](/en-US/docs/Web/HTML/Element/section) will automatically communicate a section has a role of `region` if it is given an accessible name.
-Developers should always prefer using the correct semantic HTML element, in this case \<section>, over using ARIA.
+Using the {{HTMLElement('section')}} element will automatically communicate a section has a role of `region` if it is given an accessible name.
+Developers should always prefer using the correct semantic HTML element, in this case `<section>`, over using ARIA.

 ### Associated WAI-ARIA Roles, States, and Properties

-- aria-labelledby
+- `aria-labelledby` or  `aria-label`
   - : Use this attribute to label the region.
-Often, the value of the aria-labelledby attribute will be the id of the element used to title the section.
+Often, the value of the `aria-labelledby` attribute will be the id of the element used to title the section.
+If no visible appropriate header is present, `aria-label` should be used.

-### Keyboard Interactions

-None.

-### Required JavaScript features

-None.

 ## Examples